 While we do all we can, it takes a collective effort to make a real change, and for those of differing backgrounds to experience equality, everybody needs to be involved.
 Are you ready to be a part of that change?
 Reach out to re:work today!
 Now let’s take a look at five ways in which we can all join hands to change the narrative.

-For the longest time, communities brimming with talent have been overlooked because of the misinformation that’s spread about them.
+Over and over again, communities brimming with talent (marginalized communities) are overlooked because of misinformation that’s spread about them.
 Knowledge is the first step, and until you get the proper information about these communities, you won’t be empowered to take action.

 There are many sources where you can find out the history, the achievements, and the hardships of these communities to give you some perspective.
 You can educate yourself by engaging in the following activities: